Every AFOQT Subtest Strategy You Need to Know

 Practice Approach

-Study how each instrument works separately, then practice reading them together as they appear on the test.
-Use flight simulator software or online resources with instrument trainers.
+Study each instrument separately, then practice reading them together.
+Use flight simulator software or online resources.
 The skill is visual pattern recognition—practice builds speed.

 Block Counting: 3D Spatial Reasoning

 You have 4.5 minutes for 30 questions involving 3D block figures.
-You’ll count how many blocks touch a specific marked block, requiring you to visualize hidden blocks behind visible ones.
+You’ll count how many blocks touch a marked block, requiring visualization of hidden blocks.

 Visualization Strategies